rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

     }
 }
 ```
-This pattern, Kelly notes, is common when interacting with operating system APIs.
+This pattern, Kelley notes, is common when interacting with operating system APIs.

 This rust program compiles, but quietly introduces undefined behavior. `Foo` requires stricter in-memory alignment than `u8`.
 The equivalent code in Zig produces a compiler error for this reason and requires modification.

-And that's not all: Kelly misses that the very layout of `Foo` itself is undefined⁠—it must be annotated with `#[repr(C)]`!
+And that's not all: Kelley misses that the very layout of `Foo` itself is undefined⁠—it must be annotated with `#[repr(C)]`!

 Kelley concludes:
 > In Zig the problem of alignment is solved completely; the compiler catches all possible alignment issues.
 In the situation where you need to assert to the compiler that something is more aligned than Zig thinks it is, you can use `@alignCast`.
 This inserts a cheap safety check in debug mode to make sure the alignment assertion is correct.